shawngraham/5706a-f24/schedule.md

 > doing embodies theories of knowing and how you do things reveals what you know.
 So know what you're doing.

 **This schedule will be updated with who-will-lead-or-do-what-when after our first meeting**.
+The schedule/load can/might be adjusted depending on enrollment.

 ---